gefloduDeveloper/demo/README.md

-#demo project readme
+# demo project readme

 Changing something

 Updates made on master on GitHub before rebase

-## Repository purpose
+## Purpose

-This file is just a readme file.
+The purpose of this file is to provide examples on how to use Git and GitHub together.